Somella-codes/Day-16-Build-a-Video-Display-With-iframe/README.md

 # Day 16: Build a Video Display Using iframe 🖼️

+**Workshop: 8/8 Steps Completed ✅**

 ### **The Goal Today**
-Go from just knowing what an `iframe` is to actually building a working YouTube video player from scratch.
+Go from just knowing what an `iframe` is → to actually building a working YouTube video player from scratch.

 This was freeCodeCamp’s “Build a Video Display Using iframe” Workshop.